ewjax/EQValet/README.md

 #### *Base class LogEvent.matches()*

 Walks the list of regular expression trigger strings contained in LogEvent._search_list, checking each for a match.
 If a match is discovered, it then calls LogEvent._custom_match_hook() for any additional processing which may be needed for that LogEvent.
+Multiple regex strings are allowed, under the theory that there can be more than one way to indicate a certain event (e.g. a desired mob has spawned) has occurred.

-The intention is that child class constructor functions will set customized _search_list regular expressions for that particular parse target.
+The intention is that child class will derive from the base class, and in the child constructor functions will set customized _search_list regular expressions for that particular log event.
 Example base class LogEvent._search_list:
 ```
         self.short_description = 'Generic Target Name spawn!'